youssefkhalifa04/YUCCA-INFO/README.md

 # YUCCA-INFO 🌿 (Création du nouveau site web de YUCCAINFO)
+The Bransh contains a descriptive video of the project please see it :)
+Keep in mind :
+  if you want to run the project you have to follow the next steps

 **YUCCA-INFO** is a web application that allows users to submit project proposals with detailed information like project name, description, resources, category, budget, and deadline.
 The application utilizes **React** with **Vite** for frontend development and **Flask** for the backend. **NextUI** is used for stylish and responsive UI components, and **React-Toastify** is integrated for notifications.